-Steel-cut oats cooked up warm and cozy with almond milk, bananas, cinnamon, vanilla and sweetened with pure maple syrup.
-It’s a healthy and delicious way to start your day!
+Steel-cut oats cooked up warm and cozy with almond milk, bananas, cinnamon, vanilla and sweetened with pure maple syrup is a healthy and delicious way to start your day!

 As we continue into the new year, I wanted to share an easy breakfast idea.